 Apple doesn't make it easy, but with these tips and apps, recording a phone call on your iPhone is possible

 There are a bunch of reasons you might want to record a call on your iPhone.
 Maybe you’re interviewing someone and want to keep track of everything said.
 Or maybe your grandma is sharing her famous apple pie recipe, and you don’t want to miss her secret ingredient.
 It’s also important to know how to record a phone call on an iPhone for everything from keeping track of client negotiations to having a record of things your supervisor says that might be inappropriate.

-You should know up front that it’s generally easier to record a phone conversation on an Android device (and many of the below tips will work on Android as well), because Apple makes it impossible for an iPhone to record calls.
+Yes, it’s possible to know how to record a phone call on an iPhone!
+You should know up front that it’s generally easier to record a phone conversation on an Android device (and many of the below tips will work on Android as well), because Apple makes it impossible for an iPhone to record calls directly.
 But there’s a good reason iPhones don’t let you record calls.
 Apple is very protective of your privacy and won’t allow third-party apps access to your microphone.
 So while recording a phone call on an iPhone can be done, it requires some creative workarounds.

 Keep in mind: In some states (and countries), it can be illegal to record a phone conversation.
 Other states, including New York, only require one-party consent, so as long as one person taking part in the phone conversation consents to being recorded, it’s fine to record the conversation.
 In other words, a person living in New York can record a call without notifying the other person on the line.
 To be on the safe side, though, you might want to inform anyone on the call that you’re recording.